Parent Coordination is a way to problem solve in a cost-effective manner.

 What is a Parent Coordinator?

 A Parent Coordinator is a trained, impartial third-party who works with parents to reach a fair compromise on issues relating to their children.
 If the parents are unable to reach an agreement, the Parent Coordinator can serve as the tiebreaker and issue a written decision as authorized by the parents.
-The parents agree to be bound by the decision until a Court determines otherwise.
+The parents agree to be legally bound by the decision until a Court determines otherwise.

 What type of training does a Parent Coordinator have?